-- identification of relevant suppliers;
+- · identification of relevant suppliers;

 - data collection; and

-- assessment to determine whether further due diligence was required.
+- · assessment to determine whether further due diligence was required.

 Given the large number of suppliers in our supply chain, it is not practicable for us to conduct a survey of all our suppliers.
-Instead, each of our four operating segments assessed the direct material suppliers that were most likely to provide parts or products containing 3TG, and we sent over 10,000 surveys to relevant direct material suppliers, representing over 90% of Honeywell's direct material supplier spend in 2019 (the Supplier Group).
+Instead, each of our four reportable segments assessed the direct material suppliers that were most likely to provide parts or products containing 3TG, and we sent over 3,300 surveys to relevant direct material suppliers, representing nearly 90% of Honeywell's direct material supplier spend in 2022 (the Supplier Group).

-Honeywell used 2019 versions of the RMI's Conflict Minerals Reporting Template (the Questionnaire).
-The Questionnaire is designed to facilitate disclosure and communication of information regarding smelters and refiners of 3TG contained in parts or products in our supply chain.
-It includes questions regarding a supplier's engagement with its direct suppliers and a listing of the smelters and refiners that the supplier and its supplier use.
+Honeywell used 2022 versions of the RMI's Conflict Minerals Reporting Template (the Questionnaire).
+The Questionnaire is designed to facilitate disclosure and communication of information regarding SORs of 3TG contained in parts or products in our supply chain.
+It includes questions regarding a supplier's engagement with its direct suppliers and a listing of the SORs that the supplier and its suppliers use.
 In addition, the Questionnaire contains questions about the origin of 3TG included in a supplier's parts or products, as well as supplier due diligence efforts.
-Honeywell engaged a third party vendor (the Vendor) to deploy the Questionnaire to the Supplier Group via a tracking tool, which enables Honeywell and the Vendor to manage and maintain records of responses from the Supplier Group in an electronic database.
+Honeywell engaged a third-party vendor (the Vendor) to deploy the Questionnaire to the Supplier Group via a tracking tool, which enables Honeywell and the Vendor to manage and maintain records of responses from the Supplier Group in an electronic database.